ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ...
 ```

-Based on the second example, using parallel processing with 10 processes takes the least time because there is much CPU work done.
-Generally, processes are preferred over threads when most of the work in on the CPU.
-Threads are preferred over processes in some situations like doing input/output operations.
+Based on the second example, using parallel processing with 10 processes takes the least time because there is a lot of CPU work.
+Generally, processes are preferred over threads when most of the work is on the CPU.
+Threads are preferred over processes in some situations, like doing input/output operations.

 *Before releasing [PyGAD 2.17.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-17-0), [László Fazekas](https://www.linkedin.com/in/l%C3%A1szl%C3%B3-fazekas-2429a912) wrote an article to parallelize the fitness function with PyGAD.
 Check it: [How Genetic Algorithms Can Compete with Gradient Descent and Backprop](https://hackernoon.com/how-genetic-algorithms-can-compete-with-gradient-descent-and-backprop-9m9t33bq)*.